vbilopav/vbjs/src/vbjs/README.md

 And after that, all you need to include `script` tag into your start page, usually `index.html` or similar with following attributes:

 - `src`: reference to `vbjs.js` file.
-This is usually file `vbjs.js` from distribution package that comes in three separate dirs:
+This is usually file `vbjs.js` from distribution package.
-  - `dev` - unminified development source, suitable for development environment
-  - `dist/min` - minified source, suitable for building bundles.
-Everything not included in bundle is lazy loaded.
-  - `dist/<version>/bundle/` - minified and bundled version, suitable from production environment.

-- `data-view-module`: reference to your application entry point module or template.
+- `data-view-module`: reference to your application entry point module, template or view.

 For example: `<script data-view-module="document!id" src="/libs/vbjs/dist/1.1.9/bundle/vbjs.js"></script>`

-Note that you can also point `src` attribute reference to library on internet over CDN as shown in previous example above.
-However, that is raw github CDN which is not very fast (and not really supposed to use like that).
-Hopefully in future that will change.

-There are few more attributes that can be set to your `script` element that help you configure further your application.
-However, those two should are sufficient for most common scenarios.
-Almost all of 14 [demos](https://github.com/vbilopav/vbjs/tree/master/demos) are using those two.
-For more info information on additional attributes please consult [documentation](tbd) or even better directly [source code](https://github.com/vbilopav/vbjs/blob/master/src/vbjs/dev/vbjs.js#L72).

 ## Examples